-- Erica does freelance translation on weekends.
-Depending on the day, she sets up her laptop in one room or another.
-Since none of the spaces are being exclusively used, she can't deduct them. - If Erica decided to set up a separate room in her apartment which she only uses as an office for her translation work, this would qualify as an exclusive space. - Jeremiah is a rideshare driver.
+Erica does freelance translation on weekends.
+Depending on the day she sets up her laptop in one room or another.
+Since none of the spaces are being exclusively used, she can't deduct them.
+If Erica decided to set up a separate room in her apartment that she only uses as an office for her translation work, this would qualify as an exclusive space.

+- Jeremiah is a rideshare driver.
 He pays his personal and work bills at his kitchen table once a month.
-This would not qualify because the space is not used exclusively for business purposes. - If Jeremiah decided to set up a small desk in the corner of his living room for doing his work-related bills and keeping all the records for his rideshare driving, the area of the living room with the desk would qualify as exclusive use. - Vanessa has an online craft business.
-She has a space she only uses for crafting and an area in her basement used only for storing crafting supplies.
+This would not qualify because the space is not used exclusively for business purposes. - If Jeremiah decided to set up a small desk in the corner of his living room for doing his work-related bills and keeping all the records for his app driving.
+In this case, the area of the living room with and around the desk would qualify as exclusive use. - Vanessa has an online craft business.
+She has a space she only uses for crafting and stores supplies in an area in her basement only used for crafting supplies.

 In this case, Vanessa can count both the crafting area and the storage area in her home office deduction.
 Her crafting area qualifies under the exclusive use test.
 Her storage area does not qualify under the exclusive use test but does qualify for the exception.